multiplehats/piggy/apps/plugin/readme.txt

 = What happens if I uninstall the plugin? =

 Your customer data and loyalty program settings are safely stored in your Leat account.
 If you reinstall the plugin later, you can simply reconnect using your API key and all data will be restored.

+= What shortcodes are available? =

+1. [leat_dashboard] - Displays the full loyalty program dashboard
+2. [leat_reward_points] - Shows customer's current point balance.
+Supports these attributes:
+   - format: Customize text (e.g., "You have {{ credits }} {{ credits_currency }}")
+   - hide_zero: Set to "yes" to hide when points are zero
+   - wrapper_class: Add custom CSS classes
+   - user_id: (Admin only) Show points for a specific user

 == Changelog ==